scris/mrnoplay-roadmap-site/index.md

 Forbid your chosen apps when Mr Noplay is running in work mode.

+## Fix Minor Problems on Windows

+I use macOS to develop, so there're several problems left on Windows.
+They'll be fixed.

 ## Change Maximum Overtime

 Now we allow users to have 10-min overtime before forced-shutdown, we'll allow users to change the length of time in the future.